Sidor som bilder

 The much esteemed wife of the pastor of Hope Chapel, (in Norton Street, Twig Folly,) Mr. Thomas B. Parker, died during the past month.
 The funeral sermon was preached Feb.
 21st, by Mr. John Poynder.

-A KNOTTY QUESTION.-Mr. Editor, Will you, or some of your able correspondents, be so kind as to answer the following question.
-How is a worldly person?
-Has the church any power over church to act towards a member that marries a the case -[We cannot see that the church can do more than reprove; unless the union leads to other inconsistencies, but we leave the question for more aged men to answer.-ED.]
+A KNOTTY QUESTION.-Mr. Editor, Will you, or some of your able correspondents, be so kind as How is a to answer the following question. church to act towards a member that marries a worldly person?
+Has the church any power over the case -[We cannot see that the church can do more than reprove; unless the union leads to other inconsistencies, but we leave the question for more aged men to answer.-ED.]

 REDEMPTION